PrathamP091/todo-react-app/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App And Screenshots of To-Do List App below

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).